peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 ```

 It'll take a second to start the VM.
-Use this time to update the DNS settings for the domain with the new `EXTERNAL_IP`.
+Use this time to update the domain's DNS settings with the new `EXTERNAL_IP`.
-Don't worry that the address is "ephemeral", in my experience Google doesn't change IP addresses of running VMs.
+Don't worry about the address being "ephemeral"; in my experience, Google doesn't change the IP addresses of running VMs.
-In opposite, it actually tends to reuse the same IPv4 address if you delete/recreate a VM.
+On the contrary, it tends to reuse the same IPv4 address if you delete/recreate a VM.
-The jabber subdomains (conference.demin.dev and pubsub.demin.dev) can be `A` records with the same IP, or a `CNAME`, it doesn't matter.
+The jabber subdomains (conference.demin.dev and pubsub.demin.dev) can be `A` records with the same IP, or a `CNAME` record mapping to the domain.

 ## Configure Firewall

-Make sure we have HTTP/HTTPS rules, and add Jabber ports:
+Ensure Google Firewall has rules for HTTP/HTTPS, and Jabber:

 ```bash
 gcloud compute firewall-rules create default-allow-http \